Khawaja Asif: 2025 Afghanistan-Pakistan conflict

 In October, after the brief clashes during the 2025 Afghanistan-Pakistan conflict, while commenting on the peace talks with Afghanistan, Asif stated that if no agreement was reached, there'd be an open war.
 "We have the option, if no agreement takes place, we have an open war with them," he said in televised remarks.
 Upon failure of peace talks held in Istanbul, Asif threatened to "obliterate" the ruling Taliban government.
 In response to Afghan warnings that they would "attack Islamabad" should hostilities escalate, Asif stated, "If Afghanistan even looks at Islamabad, we will gouge their eyes out."
 He also claimed that the Afghan government had no independent authority to hold talks and did not have full control over Afghanistan.
 He reportedly urged legal action against former Pakistani leaders who, according to him, "supported the Taliban in the past."

 In November, ahead of third round of talks, he reiterated that there'd be escalation and possibly war if peace talks failed.
 After the failure of talks and a bombing incident in Islamabad, he declared a "state of war" and the negotiations hopeless while blaming Kabul for the incident, a charge Afghanistan denied.

+2026 Iran and Lebanon war

+In April, after a Pakistan-mediated deal brought a ceasefire to the 2026 Iran war, Asif commemorated the deal, asserting that this "moment of pride and respect is unprecedented in our 78-year history".
+The minister expressed hope for the success of negotiations, stating in regards to Persian Gulf countries that "as brothers on both sides of the Gulf, we are playing a role in promoting peace".
+However, Asif warned against the growing influence of Israel, stating that “the Israeli influence has spread across Europe, the United States, and the Arab world, and Pakistan now has a significant opportunity to take on a leadership role in opposing it".
+Furthermore, he called the Muslim world to recognise that its "true and eternal enemy" was India in South Asia and Israel in the Gulf.

+After the April 2026 Lebanon attacks, Asif tweeted that "Israel is evil and a curse for humanity" stating that "while peace talks are underway in Islamabad, genocide is being committed in Lebanon", sparking condemnation from Israeli PM's office: "This is not a statement that can be tolerated from any government, especially not from one that claims to be a neutral arbiter for peace," the official Israeli statement read.
+Pakistan insisted that Lebanon was part of terms of truce while Israel and US denied it.
+According to reports the tweet that was later deleted.